divriots/jampack/README.md

 Not a bundler.
 Not a framework.

-`jampack` is a post-processing tool that takes the output of your [SSG](https://jamstack.org/generators/) and optimizes it for maximum performance and best Core Web Vitals scores.
+`jampack` is a post-processing tool that takes the output of your [SSG](https://jamstack.org/generators/) and optimizes it for best user experience and best [Core Web Vitals](https://web.dev/learn-core-web-vitals/) scores.

 ## Why `jampack`?

+- **Better user experience**.
+Specially on low-end devices.
+- **Better SEO**.
+Page experience now [affects ranking](https://developers.google.com/search/docs/appearance/page-experience).
-Static sites are fast by nature but they don't naturally perform in the best possible way.
-Generating top performance webpages requires some extra engineering in the composition of the pages that is counterproductive with the maintenance of the website.
+- **Easier maintenance**.
+Generating top performance webpages requires extra engineering in the composition of the pages that is counterproductive with the maintenance of the website.

-`jampack` let's you focus on your website in the most maintainable way and perform the heaving-lifting for you.
+- **Time saving**.
+Spend less time optimizing and let `jampack` perform the heaving-lifting for you.

 ## Optimizations

-Current list of optimizations performed by `jampack`:
+Growing list of optimizations performed by `jampack`:

 | Optimization  |  Description  |
 | ------------- | ------------- |